6 things you should know before college

 Coursework specific to this concentration examines the philosophical underpinnings of scientific thought and practice, including philosophy of science, metaphysics, epistemology, logic, and applied ethics (environmental ethics and biomedical ethics).

 Your degree prepares you for a wide variety of professional aspirations, including graduate study, law, computer technology, social work, health care, the ministry, business, and beyond.
-The high level of skill that you acquire in communication, writing, and analytical and critical thinking will enable you to become a leader in you field of choice.
+The high level of skill that you acquire in communication, writing, and analytical and critical thinking will enable you to become a leader in your field of choice.

 For additional opportunities, please reach out to: